ashikuzzaman-abir/lemonhive-assesment/README.md

 <img src="https://media-exp1.licdn.com/dms/image/C561BAQForgdntuiGoQ/company-background_10000/0/1587974137322?e=2159024400&v=beta&t=Jj8LPMifZMdCYt_Z9M6k3bTOgcVdxwGjfyqdmHnqP5w" style="width: 100%;"> </img>

 <h1 align="center">Lemon Hive React-NextJs-Graphql Assesment</h1>
-<p style="text-align: justify;">Welcome, here I've set up a project from scratch with create-next-app.
+<p align="justify">Welcome, here I've set up a project from scratch with create-next-app.
 My task was to implement a UI with core CSS or TailwindCSS, fetch data from GraphQL API and construct a dynamic schedule table using those data.
 When a user clicks on a schedule from schedule table it will route into a new page with additional information of a conference (Speaker details) and a sidebar which is rearrangeable by dragging and dropping!
 Every component is tested and mobile responsible.</p>
 <p style=" color:orange">"Please read the <i><a style="color:orange; text-decoration: underline;" href="#instruction">instructions</a></i> first"</p>
 <br>
 <div>